JohnPapello/Player-Look-/README.md

-To make the script work create an empty object called "CameraHolder".
-Parent your camera to the "CameraHolder" object.
-Add PlayerLook.cs script to the camera.
-You are good to go!
+1) To make the script work create an empty object called "CameraHolder"
+2) Parent your camera to the "CameraHolder" object
+3) Add PlayerLook.cs script to the camera
+4) You are good to go!